To main content

 Ongoing projects abroad

-Statistics Sweden contributes with knowledge and expertise to support the development of statistics in low- and middle-income countries.
-Here is a description of the projects and programmes that we are currently working with around the world.
+Statistics Sweden contributes with knowledge and expertise to support capacity development of statistical systems in low- and middle-income countries.
+Here is a description of the projects and that we are currently working with around the world.

 Kenya